Sakibalam03/resume-scanner/README.md

    ```
 4. **Add your files**:
    - Place job description in the root directory
-   - Add resumes to the configured directory
+   - Create a folder named "Sample Resumes" and add all resumes in it

 ## 📁 Supported File Types